krisztina-dearborn/datascirepo/README.md

 # datascirepo
-This is a test repo for dstoolbox class.
+This is a repo forprojects in data science online courses.